mbutov/sugar-cubes/readme.md

 Simple (but enough for most cases) java tuple implementation.

-### sugar-cubes-sandbox
+## Sandbox

-Sandbox for sweet candydates.
+Sandbox is a place for sweet candydates.
+The code is not fully complete here, it is mostly experimental.